Mixed integer linear optimization formulations for learning optimal binary classification trees: MILO Formulations

 \subsubsection{MCF1}

 Here, we propose an extended version of formulation $\flowoct$ with same order in number of variables and constraints.
-We introduce a new binary variable $q^i_v$ for every datapoint $i \in I$ and every vertex $v \in V' \coloneqq V \cup \{t\}$.
-Binary variable $q^i_v$ equals one if datapoint $i$ enters vertex $v$ to reach terminal vertex $t \in V'$.
+We introduce a new binary variable $q^i_v$ for every datapoint $i \in I$ and every vertex $v \in V^t$.
+Binary variable $q^i_v$ equals one if datapoint $i$ enters vertex $v$ to reach terminal vertex $t \in V^t$.
 Source node $s$ is consequently removed and classification is now defined as a connected $1,t$ path through the tree as decision variables $q$ track a datapoint's path.
-Figure~\ref{fig:mcf1figure} illustrates directed graph $D_2$ and the corresponding flow variables of formulation $\mcfone$.
+Figure~\ref{fig:mcf1figure} illustrates directed graph $G^t_2$ and the corresponding flow variables of formulation $\mcfone$.

-Here, constraints~\eqref{mcf11} and~\eqref{mcf12} imply that if vertex $v \in V'$ receives a flow of type datapoint $i \in I$, then vertex $v$ is selected on a $1,t$ path of datapoint $i$.
-Constraints~\eqref{mcf12} imply flow conservation for each data point $i \in I$ at vertex $v \in V \setminus \{1\}$.
+Here, constraints~\eqref{mcf11} and~\eqref{mcf12} imply that if vertex $v \in V^t$ receives a flow of type datapoint $i \in I$, then vertex $v$ is selected on a $1,t$ path of datapoint $i$.
+Constraints~\eqref{mcf12} have equivalent interpretations to constraints~\eqref{sina2}.
 Constraints~\eqref{mcf13} imply that if datapoint $i \in I$ reaches vertex $t$, then either the datapoint is correctly classified at vertex $1$ or a flow of type datapoint $i$ is generated at vertex 1.
 Constraints~\eqref{mcf14} imply that if the left (right) child of parent $v \in V$ is selected on the path of datapoint $i \in I$, then $x^i_f = 0$ ($x^i_f = 1$).
+Constraints~\eqref{mcf14} are analogous to constraints~\eqref{sina3}; in $\mcfone$ datapoint left-right branching is controlled by binary variables $q$ whereas in $\flowoct$ flow variables $z$ control datapoint left-right branching.